tobka777/zedd2/README.md

     - navigate using the `←` (left) or `→` (right) buttons.
     - at the bottom, the summary of all tasks and bookings including overtime/undertime is displayed:
     ![img_6.png](screenshots/img_6.png)

+### Jira Integration

+The Zedd-App enables an integration of Jira.
+Thus, the issues can be used as names for the timeslots.
+When searching for tasks, Jira is requested.

+In the settings, the url of Jira must be entered under PL Jira.
+The Personal Access Token must be generated in Jira (see [Instructions](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html)) and stored in the Settings under Token.

 ## Download 📥